Professor of Sociology

 The Senior Capstone: Social Movements and Activism, Gender and Sexuality, and A Journey Through the Civil Rights Movement

-The Mississippi Civil Rights Movement, Campus Climates in Higher Education, and the Construction of Femininity (particularly in non-traditional avocations)
+The Involvement of Colleges, Faculty, and Students in the Mississippi Civil Rights Movement, Factors (Gender, Race, and Sexual Orientation) Affecting University Campus Climates, Neighborhoods as Racialized Spaces, and the Construction of Femininities (particularly in non-traditional avocations)

 Selected peer-reviewed publications:

-Lowe, Maria R., Reginald A. Byron, Griffin Ferry and Melissa J. Garcia. forthcoming.
+Lowe, Maria R., Reginald A. Byron, Griffin Ferry and Melissa J. Garcia.
+2013.
 "Food for Thought: Frequent Interracial Dining Experiences as a Predictor of Students' Racial Climate Perceptions."
-The Journal of Higher Education.
-(Lowe and Byron are co-lead authors).
+The Journal of Higher Education, 84(4): 569-400.
+(Lowe is corresponding author; Lowe and Byron are co-lead authors).

 Lowe, Maria R. 2009. "'Sowing the Seeds of Discontent:' Tougaloo College's Social Science Forums as a Prefigurative Movement Free Space, 1952-1964."
 Journal of Black Studies.
 39: 865-887.